DevHackerGamer/sports-live/docs/src/content/docs/guides/frontend.md

 ## Frontend Setup

-The frontend is built with React and Vite.
+The frontend is built with React and.
 It handles the user interface for displaying real-time sports updates.

 ## Setup Instructions